-On June 26, 2008, our Compensation Committee granted Ms. Nostra restricted stock units that will enable her to receive up to 35,000 shares of our Common Stock, subject to satisfaction of specified conditions.
-See "Grant of Plan-Based Awards - Fiscal Year 2009 Equity Awards" for a summary of the terms and conditions of the restricted stock units.
+In April 2009, our Compensation Committee granted Ms. Nostra restricted stock units that will enable her to receive up to 20,000 shares of our Common Stock, subject to satisfaction of performance and other vesting conditions.
+See "Grant of Plan-Based Awards - Fiscal Year 2010 Equity Awards" for a summary of the terms and conditions of these restricted stock units.

-Other compensation for Ms. Nostra for fiscal 2007 includes (i) \$1,080 for premiums paid by us for life insurance coverage; (ii) \$13,131 premiums paid by us for supplemental long term disability coverage; (iii) \$6,600 of matching contributions under our 401(k) Plan (which are equal to 50% of the participant's contribution up to 6% of salary, subject to limitations under the IRS regulations); and (iv) \$7,258 paid by us on Ms. Nostra's behalf for personal use of her automobile and parking.
+Other compensation for Ms. Nostra for fiscal 2008 includes (i) \$1,080 for premiums paid by us for life insurance coverage (ii) \$13,131 for premiums paid by us for supplemental long term disability coverage (iii) \$6,422 of matching contributions under our 401(k) Plan and (iv) \$10,560 paid by us on Ms. Nostra's behalf for personal use of her automobile and parking.

-Other compensation for Ms. Nostra for fiscal 2008 includes (i) \$1,080 for premiums paid by us for life insurance coverage; (ii) \$13,131 premiums paid by us for supplemental long term disability coverage; and (iii) \$6,422 of matching contributions under our 401(k) Plan; and (iv) \$10,560 paid by us on Ms. Nostra's behalf for personal use of her automobile and parking.
+Other compensation for Ms. Nostra for fiscal 2009 includes (i) \$1,080 for premiums paid by us for life insurance coverage (ii) \$13,131 for premiums paid by us for supplemental long term disability coverage and (iii) \$10,782 paid by us on Ms. Nostra's behalf for personal use of her automobile and parking.

-Other compensation for Ms. Nostra for fiscal 2009 includes (i) \$1,080 for premiums paid by us for life insurance coverage; (ii) \$13,131 premiums paid by us for supplemental long term disability coverage; and (iii) \$10,782 paid by us on Ms. Nostra's behalf for personal use of her automobile and parking.
+Other compensation for Ms. Nostra for fiscal 2010 includes (i) \$1,080 for premiums paid by us for life insurance coverage; (ii) \$13,131 for premiums paid by us for supplemental long term disability coverage; (iii) \$7,350 of matching contributions under our 401(k) Plan and (iv) \$9,540 paid by us on Ms. Nostra's behalf for personal use of her automobile and parking.